Kaltharos/RPGMods/README.md

 <details>
 <summary>Changelog</summary>

+`0.1.6`
+- Commands & permission are no longer case sensitive.
+F*ck...

 `0.1.5`
 - Introduced a mechanic to randomize mastery gain from creature kills.
 - Fixed issue on mastery gain on player death.